Freemasonry isn’t a worldwide organization.

 In that region, Freemasonry receives the most criticism, most disapproval, and strict government persecutions.

-So, don’t wear any Masonic rings, pins or other regalia if you are planning a trip in these below countries.
+So, don’t wear any Masonic rings, pins or any other regalia if you are planning a trip in these below countries.

 It is not possible to be a Freemason in Pakistan.